Fixed-Function Vertex Processing

 Otherwise,

-is a 64-bit format or
+if either format is a 64-bit format or the

-legacyVertexAttributes
+legacyVertexAttributes feature is

-enabled,
+not enabled,

-must be a multiple of the size in bytes of the component
+attribAddress must be a multiple of the size in bytes of the component

-type indicated by format
+type indicated by format (see Formats).

 For attributes that are not 64-bit data types, each component is converted